Anne fell in love with Italy at the age of ten. Her most recent trip was in 2017, introducing her daughter to the delights of the country.

 Private Water Taxis

 If your budget allows, or there are enough of you to share the cost, a private water taxi offers a far quicker ride into Venice and will take you as close as possible to your hotel.
-The wooden boats are long, elegant pieces of art, driven by men who are as sleek and polished as the vessels they steer at break-neck sped.
+The wooden boats are long, elegant pieces of art, driven by men who are as sleek and polished as the vessels they steer at break-neck speed.
 They delight in swerving past the ferries, the spray splashing over the bow as they race one another to the city, where the pace suddenly becomes more civilized as the boats amble along the smaller canals.

-A suggestion: these water taxis are best booked and paid for prior to arriving.
+A suggestion: These water taxis are best booked and paid for prior to arriving.
 It’s far easier to find the best rate, and this avoids the numerous touts who charge significantly more than the already expensive fare.

 Once you overcome your sadness at leaving, simply reverse the above options to reach the airport.
 However, if catching the vaporetti to the airport, be sure of where it stops (maps are easily available on arrival, on the boat itself, or on the airport website).
 Depending on where you are staying, it may be easiest to catch a vaporetti to the station and catch either a train or bus to the airport.

 What works as an advantage on arriving, however, can be a disadvantage on leaving; since Marco Polo Airport is small, the facilities are limited.
 Once through check-in and customs, there is often little seating, there are few shops to browse, and not much choice in food.
 Even for a domestic flight with a short check-in time, the place can prove a bit tiresome.
-Better facilities are in the VIP Lounge (including WiFi and charging ports) available at 40 Euro/person, or free with some credit card mileage plans.
+Better facilities are in the VIP Lounge (including Wi-Fi and charging ports) available at 40 euro/person, or free with some credit card mileage plans.